We always hear that remodeling a kitchen is one of the most expensive home improvements. And it can be.

 But kitchen remodeling doesn’t have to be that expensive.
-I’ve remodeled four kitchens, using granite counters and stainless steel appliances, for much less.
+I’ve remodeled five kitchens, using granite counters and stainless steel appliances, for much less.

 Aimee Grove, a communications and marketing specialist in the San Francisco area, and her husband have remodeled two kitchens on a budget.
 “I have my dream kitchen now,” she says.
 “I wouldn’t change a thing.”

 The choice of materials makes a big difference in how much you’ll spend.
 Custom-made, solid-wood cabinets with a premium finish and decorative molding can easily cost $1,200 or more per linear foot, which is the way cabinets are normally priced.
 But you can get attractive cabinets at Ikea or even a local shop for a quarter of that cost if you shop around.